-Holiday gift giving is a big problem between me and my coParent.
+Holiday gift giving is a big problem between me and my ex-husband.
 He buys them big, expensive gifts and I can’t afford to compete with him.
 What can I do?
 I think my kids feel that what they receive at my home is not good enough.
+Signed, Worried

-I can absolutely understand why you are feeling this anxiety because you are feeling that you are in competition.
-Is your coParent willing to talk with you about this issue?
+Dear Worried, I can absolutely understand why you are feeling this anxiety because you are feeling that you are part of a competition.
+Is your ex willing to talk with you about this issue?
 If not would he come to a Child Therapist to discuss a way to begin “Cooperative Gift Giving” with you?

-This year try to focus on cooperation to help your children feel a sense of wholeness and improve your coParenting relationship, for their sake.
-Happy Holidays!
+This year try to focus on cooperation to help your children of divorced families feel a sense of wholeness.
+This is the goal!